Len Cariou: Awards and nominations

-On Broadway, Cariou has earned three Tony nominations for 'Best Actor in a Musical' in 1970 for Applause, in 1973 for A Little Night Music, and in 1979 for Sweeney Todd.
+On Broadway, Cariou has earned three Tony nominations for Best Actor in a Musica' in 1970 for Applause, in 1973 for A Little Night Music, and in 1979 for Sweeney Todd.
 He won the Tony for Best Performance By A Leading Actor in a Musical for his performance in Sweeney Todd.

 In 2004, Cariou was inducted into the American Theater Hall of Fame.
 In 2009, Cariou portrayed Franklin D. Roosevelt in the HBO movie Into the Storm, earning an Emmy nomination for Outstanding Supporting Actor in a Miniseries or a Movie.
 On June 23, 2012, Cariou was honored by having his name added to the Miles Macdonell Collegiate Alumni of Distinction, for his contribution to theater and arts.
 His introduction to the theater started with a starring role in the school production of The Pirates of Penzance.
 He holds the Order of Manitoba.
-He was awarded the Honorary Degree of Doctor of Letters (D.Litt) by the University of Windsor on 2 June 1984.
+He was awarded the Honorary Degree of Doctor of Letters (D.Litt) by the University of Windsor on June 2, 1984.
 He received an Honorary Degree from the University of Winnipeg in 1992.

 On December 27, 2018, Julie Payette, Governor General of Canada, announced that Cariou would be one of 103 recipients becoming an Officer of the Order of Canada for his achievements as an actor of stage and screen, and for his commitment to Canadian cultural institutions.
-He was invested with the Insignia of the Order of Canada on 26 October 2023 by Governor General of Canada Mary Simon.
+He was invested with the Insignia of the Order of Canada on October 26, 2023 by Governor General of Canada Mary Simon.
 He also received the Canadian Version of the Queen Elizabeth II Golden Jubilee Medal in 2002.